 (I / you / he / she / it / we / they hadn’t been working)

-Take: I / you / he / she / it / we / they had not taken
+Take: I / you / he / she / it / we / they had not been taking

 Work: Had I / you / he / she / it / we / they been working?